-Welcome to Corporate Alternatives, inc. (CAi), the home of Mission-Based Management publications, training, and consultation for not-for-profit organizations.
+Welcome to Corporate Alternatives, inc. (CAi), the home of Mission-Based Management publications.

 Core Competency or Core Adequacy?

 When you grow or set a new strategy for your nonprofit you want to match what you do best with what the community wants and needs most.